-This course provides a detailed study of one or more advanced topics in English.
+Students will engage in a detailed study of one or more advanced topics in English.
 May be repeated for up to 3 credits.
 See the current ACU course schedule for descriptions of courses to be offered in the current academic year.